My dream is that people will adopt dogs from shelters instead of purchasing dogs bred at puppy mills

 Foster a shelter animal in your home

 Fostering a shelter animal in your home is a win-win for all involved.
 For the animal, who has spent their life unwanted and uncared for, the chance to live in a warm, loving home is priceless.
 The experience allows them to develop important interaction skills with humans and other animals necessary for adoption.
 For the fosterers, the experience brings the satisfaction of being an integral part of the animal’s rehabilitation.
 Fostering a shelter animal teaches children many key values like the responsibility involved in caring for another’s well being, the importance of sticking to commitments, and how to see things from another creature’s perspective.
-Below are some great resources for those new to fostering a shelter animal.

 Volunteer at your local animal shelter